fabianokafor369/marlo_app/README.md

 # marlo_app
 This is a miniapp which collects user feedback on a meeting and records such feedback in a database for admin interaction and visibility.

-##Running the app
+Running the app

-First step is to clone the repo
+First step is to clone the repo.

 Go to the dir where you have the downloaded folder.

 You must be running Python 3 to develop on this project.
 Run python --version and ensure that the print out is 3.x.x (usually it will be 3.6.x).
 If you see version 2, then try to repeat the command above with python3 --version.
 If this second approach worked for you then please read the whole of the next paragraph before creating your virtual environment.